-Other operating revenue of the College comprised of auxiliary enterprise activity which is bookstore sales (net of cost of sales) to the students and staff, programs revenue, indirect revenue, rent, and other miscellaneous revenues totaled to \$1,730,938 and \$1,085,350 for the fiscal years ended September 30, 2023 and 2022, respectively.
+Other operating revenue of the College comprises revenue generated by programs such as the Community Development Institute, Auxiliary Services activities, which is mainly the bookstore sales (net of cost of sales) to the students and staff, other programs revenue, indirect revenue, rent, and other miscellaneous revenues totaled to \$2,842,633 and \$1,730,938 for the fiscal years ended September 30, 2024 and 2023, respectively.
+The increase was primarily attributable to community development activities and programs.